Dartford & Gravesham

 Chairman: Alex Hills

-- Lower Thames Crossing – congestion at the Dartford Crossing has spurred Kent and Essex County Councils to put forward plans for another Thames Crossing downstream of Gravesend.
-If this were to go ahead it, the subsequent road infrastructure would substantially impact the remaining open countryside in North Kent between Gravesend and Medway.
-Our view is that freight transport through Kent needs to be looked at strategically (including current crossing and toll system) rather than addressing the symptoms with substantial civil engineering projects.
-You can find out more about this issue by clicking this link.
+- Lower Thames Crossing (NSIP) – Kent and Essex County Councils lobbied for another Thames Crossing downstream of Gravesend.
+The site selection for ‘Option C’ was made by the government in 2016 and the project included in the Roads Infrastructure Plan.
+If this goes ahead, it will substantially impact the remaining open countryside and residents way of life in North Kent between Gravesend and Medway.
+Our view is that freight transport through Kent needs to be looked at strategically, including current crossings, rather than addressing the symptoms with substantial civil engineering projects (‘by pass’ traffic management) .
+You can find out more about this issue in the separate article below.